 How to Comment

 The Headingley Neighbourhood Forum welcomes your comments.
-Comments should be submitted, preferably by email to email@example.com or to firstname.lastname@example.org.
+Comments should be submitted, preferably by email to [email protected] or to [email protected].
 Please include any references to page number, paragraph number and policy in your email.

 A member of the neighbourhood planning team at Leeds City Council is available to discuss the plan over the phone, please contact the team on 0113 378 7997 to arrange.